davenpi/lovethedocs/README.md

 ## Why lovethedocs?

-**Fix your docs in 30 seconds for about 10¢.** Give your codebase consistent, professional docstrings before your next commit.
+**Fix your docs in 30 seconds for about 10¢.** Give your codebase consistent, helpful docstrings before your next commit.

 * **One‑command upgrades** – `lovethedocs update path/`
 * **Choose your style** – `NumPy` (default) or `Google` with `-s/--style`